Long-term financial targets

 The Ferrochrome result will be positively impacted by the higher ferrochrome benchmark price, partly offset by planned maintenance work in the Tornio ferrochrome operations.

-Outokumpu expects its fourth-quarter adjusted EBITDA to be at a similar level to the fourth quarter of 2017 (Q4/17: EUR 82 million).
+Outokumpu expects its first-quarter adjusted EBITDA to be lower than in the fourth quarter of 2018 (Q4/18: EUR 89 million).

 The Board of Directors updated Outokumpu's dividend policy on January 31, 2018.
 According to the new policy, dividend pay-out ratio throughout a business cycle shall be in a range of 30-50 per cent of net income.

 The Board of Directors proposes a dividend of EUR 0.15 per share for 2018.

 Outokumpu is exposed to the following risks and uncertainties in the short term: risks and uncertainties in implementing the announced vision, including measures to implement new IT systems and processes, improve operational reliability, drive competitiveness and further improve financial performance; risks and uncertainties related to market development in stainless steel, ferrochrome and competitor actions; availability and price of certain critical supplies; dependencies on certain critical suppliers; the risk of changes in metal prices impacting cash tied up in working capital; changes in the prices of electrical power, fuels, ferrochrome, nickel, ferrosilicon, iron and molybdenum; currency developments affecting the euro, the US dollar, the Swedish krona, and the British pound; fair value of shareholdings; project implementation risks; IT dependency and cyber security risks; risks due to a fragmented system environment; counterparty risks related to customers and other business partners, including suppliers and financial institutions.
 Possible adverse changes in the global political and economic environment may have a significant adverse impact on Outokumpu’s overall business and access to financial markets.